RunLLM/gitbook/installation-and-configuration/configuring-aqueduct.md

 # ...
 ```

-Once you've installed the requisite drivers, you can connect integrations from the Aqueduct UI or SDK.
-See [integrations](../integrations/ "mention") for more details on how to configure each system.
+Once you've installed the requisite drivers, you can connect resources from the Aqueduct UI or SDK.
+See [resources](../resources/ "mention") for more details on how to configure each system.

 ## External Access to Aqueduct